cyfko/filter-build/docs/api-reference.md

 public interface PredicateResolverMapping<E, P extends Enum<P> & PropertyReference> {

     /**
-     * Resolves a filter definition into a PredicateResolver.
+     * Resolves this mapping into a PredicateResolver.
+     * The FilterDefinition is accessible through closure from the mapping function.
      *
-     * @param definition The filter definition to resolve
-     * @return A PredicateResolver for this definition */
+     * @return A PredicateResolver for this mapping
+     */
-    PredicateResolver<E> resolve(FilterDefinition<P> definition);
+    PredicateResolver<E> resolve();
 }
 ```